Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-WindowFlags-BypassGraphicsProxyWidget-v.rst

     :status: todo
     :value: 0x20000000
     :realname: Qt::WindowType::BypassGraphicsProxyWidget
-    :digest: d80b4ef2605c399cbc4612cd7f097494
+    :digest: e9e0d022f63e77e61fc526d71551cecc

-Prevents the window and its children from automatically embedding themselves into a QGraphicsProxyWidget if the parent widget is already embedded.
+Prevents the window and its children from automatically embedding themselves into a :sip:ref:`~PyQt6.QtWidgets.QGraphicsProxyWidget` if the parent widget is already embedded.
 You can set this flag if you want your widget to always be a toplevel widget on the desktop, regardless of whether the parent widget is embedded in a scene or not.